sgong-pdftron/stranger-docs/android/guides/getting-started/integrate_manual.md

 2. Copy either `full/pdfnet.aar` or `standard/pdfnet.aar` file into your project's `libs` directory.
 See differences between the two versions [here](/android/guides/faq/full-vs-standard).
 3. Copy `floatingactionbutton.aar`, `pagecropper.aar`, and `tools.aar` files into your project's `libs` directory.
 4. (Optional) Copy `demo.aar` file into your project's `libs` directory.
-5. Add `libs` directory in your project's `build.gradle` repositories section.
+5. Add the following in your project's `build.gradle` repositories section.

 ```groovy
 repositories {